cloudmesh-community/book/chapters/cloud/multipass.md

 For full details see the [find command docs](https://multipass.run/docs/find-command)

 Find can also take the name of the image that you can identify just with the find option.
-Please be aware that based on the OS you may se more or less image options. as discussed in E.Multipass.5.
+Please be aware that based on the OS you may see more or fewer image options as discussed in E.Multipass.5.

-To switch to a different VM support you can use
+To switch to a different VM support, you can use

 OSX: (default is hyperkit)